-A new paved section in the right-of-way along the northwest side of M-22 could be developed to LaCore Road, then north to Fisher Street.
-From there the Trailway could travel along the east side of LaCore to Bar Lake Road in the county road right-of-way.
-The Trailway would cross to the north side of Voice Road and continue east to the intersection at M-22.
-This section would require a minor creek/wetland crossing along LaCore Road and address several side slope and grading challenges along Voice Road, including at the corner of Voice Road and M-22 where Segment 3 begins.
+A new paved section in the right-of-way along the northwest side of M-22 could be developed to LaCore Road in the Village of Empire, then north to the Village limits.
+From there the Trailway could travel along the west side of LaCore to Bar Lake Road in the county road right-of-way.
+The Trailway would continue along the north side of Voice Road on Lakeshore property to avoid impacts to the designated Natural Beauty Road and continue east to the intersection at M-22.
+This section would require a minor creek/wetland crossing along LaCore Road and addressing several side slope and grading challenges north of Voice Road, including near the Trailway's intersection with M-22 where Segment 3 begins.